HubeiLaoCast/HubeiLaoCast.github.io/README.md

 ### 1. CPTSD Healing Deep Dive

-This podcast is a **paraphrased summary** of the original work, generated with assistance from NotebookLM.
-It's a more concise listen, as many details are omitted.
-This podcast is in English, created for my own learning and for any friends in Tassie and beyond.
+This podcast is a **paraphrased discussion** of the original work, generated with assistance from NotebookLM.
+It's a more engaging listen, where some details are omitted.

 * **Language:** 🇬🇧 English
 * **Status:** Active